Here's what experts say Biden gets right in his new mental health plan

 4. Support crisis care

-This summer will see the launch of the new mental health crisis hotline – reached by dialing 988.
-The Biden administration has already provided $180 million to support staffing crisis call centers and supporting local crisis response.
+This summer will see the launch of the new mental health crisis hotline, reached by dialing 988.
+The Biden administration has already provided $180 million for staffing crisis call centers and supporting local crisis response.
 Now it's proposing more funding to staff local crisis centers and a "crisis care continuum: someone to call, someone to respond, and somewhere for every American in crisis to go."

-"The crisis lines and crisis based services would be such an addition for many of the families who are coming in to seek emergency care," says Benton.
-Patients in crisis could potentially avoid going to the emergency room, she says, if they have someone to talk, who can help them understand the problem they're facing, access resources or even go to their home to diffuse a crisis.
+"The crisis lines and crisis-based services would be such an addition for many of the families who are coming in to seek emergency care," says Benton.
+Patients in crisis could potentially avoid going to the emergency room, she says, if they have someone to talk to who can help them understand the problem they're facing and access resources or even go to their home to defuse a crisis.

 5. Make sure insurance covers mental health